 We’re going to ask you to watch a movie this time!
-Click on the video link below or copy and paste it to your search window — it’s a clip from “What About Bob?” the first ten minutes of the movie. [update: Oh great!
-The original link has been removed from youtube because of copyright infringement!
-It was the first 10 minutes of the movie!
-Now I’m going to have to substitute a different clip which won’t be as good!
-But look, the idea here is that Bob is a clinging vine!
+Click on the video link below; the idea here is that Bob is a clinging vine!
 He’s got anxiety neurosis and he can’t be alone, so he goes to extraordinary lengths to ingratiate himself with his psychiatrist’s family and continually out-wits his psychiatrist, Dr. Leo Marvin, who can’t get rid of him despite trying everything.
-That’s the gist of it.]
+That’s the gist of it.

 Mati, wake up, I think they’re back!
 OK, let’s talk about “Bob”, shall we?
 I can understand that all the “what-ifs” Bob rattles off tend to point to Arg-nit—the quintessential “What-If” remedy.
 (What if I have a heart attack on the way to the supermarket?
 What will happen to my dog?
 What if the car battery dies on the bridge?
 What if I have to go to the bathroom and I can’t find one?)
 But here’s what throws me off, Mati: the scene where Bob’s in bed, and “The Brady Bunch” is on the TV.
 He’s having an anxiety attack.
-He calls his psychiatrist (Dr. Marvin) and he can’t get him on the phone and the answering service won’t give up his location; it sure looks like an Arsenicum anxiety state to me, what do you think?
+He calls his psychiatrist (Dr. Marvin) and he can’t get him on the phone and the answering service won’t give up his location; it sure looks like an Arsenicum anxiety attack to me, what do you think?

 Actually no, Elaine.
 Arsenicum would have given Dr. Marvin extra money to ensure that he would be available at all times, if that is what was needed.